gayathrichava/Supplier-Performance-Analysis-SQL/README.md

 - **Problem business areas:** **Passenger Services** and **DFTO** recorded the highest problem rates at **100%**, followed by **ABBSER at 76.9%**, **Community Investment & Funding Services at 63.6%**, and **Government Commercial Function at 56.0%**.

 - **Data quality:** Supplier names appeared in inconsistent formats across the source data.
-Standardising supplier names using trimming, case conversion, and title casing ensured that the same supplier was not incorrectly treated as multiple suppliers during analysis.
+Standardising supplier names using `TRIM()`, `LOWER()`, and `INITCAP()` made formatting more consistent and reduced the risk of treating formatting variations as separate supplier groups.

+---

 ## 🛠️ SQL Techniques Used